 The key takeaway from the omnichannel strategy is that these stores take into account the customer’s ability to try an item before committing to the purchase.
 So if you are running a purely online store, it helps to have a return policy for defective items.
 On top of this, established brands can also afford to provide deep discounts on platforms like Lazada, so this discount campaign may be something you can look into once your brand is established.

 With that said, you may be hard-pressed to win over Singaporean customers easily.
-News about fraudulent sales of electronics via eCommerce are widely covered, which means Singaporean shoppers will be sceptical when an unknown brand or seller is introduced to the market.
+News about fraudulent sales of electronics via eCommerce13 are widely covered, which means Singaporean shoppers will be sceptical when an unknown brand or seller is introduced to the market.
 Because of this, you may need some time to establish your brand and earn your shopper’s trust.

 For instance, brands like Shiseido, SK-II, Timeless, and Colourpop are quite popular.
 Some of these are available in Singapore.
 For those that don’t have local sellers, consumers in Singapore are willing to have them shipped internationally into Singapore.

 This means that if you’re able to build a following for your brand, you’ll be able to serve the Singaporean personal care market through cross-border shipping.
-By extension, if you brand becomes successful in Singapore, this can act as a launching pad to enter other markets in Southeast Asia.
+By extension, if your brand becomes successful in Singapore, this can act as a launching pad to enter other markets in Southeast Asia.

 Surprisingly, men are one of the key drivers of this growth, which should be another sign for your business to look into catering to male customers in the country.